-The lack of representation of girls and women in STEM-related subjects and careers is regularly reported on the news and social media.
+The lack of representation of girls and women in STEM-related careers is regularly reported on the news and social media.

 Moreover, the absence of women in STEM careers has a global impact, as The World Bank points out in this blog post:

-As educators, it is crucial we work to improve female representation in STEM related careers.
-In Issue 5, we discussed the importance of making STEM subjects relevant to students’ real life.
+As educators, we must work to improve female representation in STEM-related careers.
+Previously, we discussed the importance of making STEM subjects relevant to students’ real life.

 However, thanks to entrenched gender stereotypes, girls and young women can find it difficult to picture themselves in STEM roles.
-Bringing female role models into your classroom helps remind girls they have a place in these fields as well.
+Bringing female role models into your classroom helps remind girls they have a place in these fields.

 There are plenty of ways to bring female role models into your classroom.
 Here are some ideas: